devpunks/snuggsi/posts/cal-ver.md

 ## _"We'll do it in PHASE 2.0"_ 👀
     - Has become a graveyard for unrequested features
     - What ever happened to Web 3.0?
+    - Did you really see a difference when Apple version bumped OSX from 10.15 to 11.0?
+Or did you have more important things going on at home than what problems were in Big Sur? (did we get 10x the increase?)
 ## ...But what about SemVer?
      - The Emperor has no clothes
      - **MUST** be auto incrementing